vue-modeler/dc/README.md

 - 🗑️ Automatic cleanup when instances are not in use
 - 💾 Optional persistent instances that survive scope disposal
+- 📦 SSR compatible: includes ssr state service to collect and serialize states for further transfer to the client
 - 🔒 Type Safe
 - 🪶 Lightweight
 - 🎯 Simple API
 - 🔄 Supports sharing any data type
 - ✨ Single responsibility principle compliant

 ## Why Use This?